Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Results of Realistic Models

 \subsection{Physical Origin of the Red Giant/Supergiant Solution}

-To explore the physical origin of the RG/RSG solution, we conduct a series of controlled experiments by disabling individual physical treatments: convection, surface boundary condition from atmospheric models, and opacity interpolation from tables.
+To evaluate the impact of stellar parameters on the RG/RSG solutions, we conduct a series of controlled experiments by varying key physical ingredients, including the treatment of convection, opacity interpolation from tables, and surface boundary conditions from atmospheric models.
 All models assume a stellar mass of $25\,M_{\odot}$ and a fixed luminosity of $L_0 = 8.0 \times 10^{38}\,{\rm erg\,s}^{-1}$.
-We consider the following model setups:
+Figure~\ref{fig:25Msun_4cases} shows the resulting $R_{\rm in}$–$R_*$ relations for these models; the model setups in Panels (a)–(c) are listed below.